VitalSentinel

 4. Grant access to Search Console data

-2. Find the Google Search Console section
+2. Click Google Search Console in the domain sidebar.

 Dashboard Overview